3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Related Work

-The current state-of-the-art in 3D Anomaly Detection \cite{cpmf2024} \cite{3dsr2024} \cite{shapeGuided2023} \cite{transfusion2024} presents a number of highly capable models for unsupervised 3D anomaly detection.
+The current state-of-the-art in 3D Anomaly Detection \cite{3dsr2024} \cite{transfusion2024} \cite{glfm2025} presents a number of highly capable models for unsupervised 3D anomaly detection.
 These models have all been trained, tested and validated on the MVTec 3D-AD Dataset \cite{mvtec2022}.
 Each of these models is underpinned by backbones built on the PointNet \cite{qi2017} and ResNet \cite{resnet2015} models, however vary significantly in the architectures proposed.
-Chu et al. \cite{shapeGuided2023} propose a model for Shape-Guided expert learning, in which two separate architectures are trained for 3D feature extraction, based on PointNet part segmentation, and 2D anomaly detection, based on ResNet-based \cite{resnet2015} RGB feature mapping, respectively.
-The 3D features then act as a guide for the RGB features to build dual memory banks from which inference can be conducted for anomaly detection in an unseen part.

 Zvartanik et al. \cite{3dsr2024} propose the Depth-Aware Discrete Auto-Encoder (DADA) architecture, which takes both the RGB and Depth image data jointly as a single input, enabling the model to learn in a general discrete latent space.
 The DADA architecture is the core of their 3D Dual Subspace Reprojection Network (3DSR) \cite{3dsr2024}, which is an extension of the authors' previous work \cite{zavrtanik2022}, in using dual-encoder models for 2D anomaly detection.
 Conversely, a leading model in 3D Anomaly Detection proposed by Cao et al. \cite{cpmf2024} does not rely on raw RGB information as input in any capacity.
-Instead, they propose a Pseudo Multi-Modal Feature, in which 2D features are extracted by creating projections of the 3D point cloud data into 2D at a given number of view-points, and relying on pre-trained 2D image networks.
-Their model, based on ResNet, is similar to Chu et al.'s \cite{shapeGuided2023} Shape-Guided architecture.
-These multi-view features are then aggregated together with hand-crafted 3D features, to construct the memory banks from which inference can be performed for anomaly detection.
-Lastly, Fucka et al. \cite{transfusion2024} propose a model that leverages modern diffusion-based techniques in a transparency-based diffusion model for 3D Anomaly Detection, with promising results.
+Instead, they propose a Pseudo Multi-Modal Feature, in which 2D features are extracted by creating projections of the 3D point cloud data into 2D at a number of view-points, relying on pre-trained 2D image networks.
+These multi-view features are then aggregated together with hand-crafted 3D features to construct the memory banks from which inference can be performed for anomaly detection.
+Fucka et al. \cite{transfusion2024} propose a model that leverages modern diffusion-based techniques in a transparency-based diffusion model for 3D Anomaly Detection.
+Lastly, Cheng et al. \cite{glfm2025} have released the most recent and most promising model to date, which uses a PatchCore \cite{patchcore2021} based backbone to produce both global and local feature mappings, which their Adapted Point Transformer then utilises in conjunction with one another to perform Anomaly Detection and Segmentation predictions.